What Are the Treatments for Postherpetic Neuralgia?

 Nerve blocks or surgery are two other options.
 A local nerve block can be helpful in managing the pain for several months but it needs to be done in a timely manner.
 On rare occasions, a spinal cord stimulator is needed to control pain.

 How Can I Prevent Postherpetic Neuralgia?

 The FDA approved a shingles vaccine called Zostavax.
 The vaccine is now recommended for everyone age 50 and older.
-For this age group, the vaccine cuts the occurrence of shingles -- the precursor to postherpetic neuralgia -- by about half.
+For this age group, the vaccine reduces the chance of developing shingles -- the precursor to postherpetic neuralgia -- by about one half.
 Even in those who are vaccinated and still develop shingles, the painful period is reduced.
-This is a great development because one out of five people who have had chickenpox will eventually get shingles.
+This is a great development because one out of five people who have had chickenpox will eventually develop shingles.

 Certain medicines can also reduce the severity of shingles and its duration.
 The main treatment is with antiviral drugs during the early stages of shingles, within two to three days of onset.
 Drugs used include:

 Your doctor may start tricyclic antidepressants, since evidence suggests that they can reduce the severity of symptoms.

 Some doctors think that using anti-inflammatory steroids (prednisone) will prevent or reduce the pain of postherpetic neuralgia.
 However, there has been conflicting evidence about this.

 Center for Shingles and Postherpetic Neuralgia: "Surgical options for treating postherpetic neuralgia"

 Center for Shingles and Postherpetic Neuralgia: "Treating shingles with tricyclic antidepressants to lessen the risk of PHN."

 Jung, B., Neurology, May 2004